Transactions

 This article takes the exchange of USDT for TRX in a decentralized exchange as an example to illustrate the generation of internal transactions.

-The following is the tokenToTrxSwapInput
+The following content is the tokenToTrxSwapInput

 function tokenToTrxSwapInput(uint256 tokens_sold, uint256 min_trx, uint256 deadline) public returns (uint256) {